kodestudio/Turing/README.md

   - [ ] Write documentation and start beta-testing.

 ### 3. Contact US
-  * Everyone who want to contact or want to join this project please inbox to **Kode Organization**.
+  * Everyone who want to contact or want to join this project please contact **Kode Organization**.